Skip to main content

 For starters, a serving of watermelon is a great option for post-workout because it is almost 92% water.
 That is the perfect hydration boost you need after a tough sweat session, as you lose water in your body through sweating.

 Secondly, it is an electrolyte powerhouse.
 Again, through sweating, you lose water and electrolytes.
-Electrolytes, which have an electrical charge, are responsible to help regulate chemical processes and balance your bodily fluid levels both in and out of the cells.
-Having imbalances can have serious ramifications, so replacing them post-workout is crucial.
+Electrolytes, which have an electrical charge, are responsible for helping regulate chemical processes and balance your bodily fluid levels, both in and out of the cells.
+An imbalance has serious ramifications, so replacing them post-workout is crucial.

-With its great boost of magnesium, potassium, and calcium, the electrolytes in watermelon can help stave off muscle cramps during intense workouts and help boost immunity when you are under the weather, to name just a few advantages.
+With its great boost of magnesium, potassium, and calcium, the electrolytes in watermelon help stave off muscle cramps that occur during intense workouts and will help boost immunity when you are under the weather.

-Also going hand in hand with hydration recovery, so can be said of the muscle recovery properties found in watermelon’s nutritional amino acid profile.
+Going hand in hand with hydration recovery are the muscle recovery properties found in watermelon’s nutritional amino acid profile.
 When most think of muscle recovery, they think of protein drinks and maybe some carbs.
-But, amino acids are the building blocks of protein and watermelon has one that can be quite beneficial in recovery – L-citrulline.
+But amino acids are the building blocks of protein and watermelon has one that is quite beneficial in recovery — L-citrulline.

 One of the negative side effects of working out is the inflammatory response that happens as a result of muscle breakdown.
 One of the best ways to combat inflammation is through the use of antioxidants, especially those from food sources.

-Watermelon is a great choice in that regard.
-Watermelon is a good source for a few different antioxidants such as lycopene, lutein, and zeaxanthin, all of which help fight off inflammation, and it can fight oxidative stress and free radicals that damage things like lipids, proteins, and nucleic acids.
+Watermelon is a great choice in that regard, as it is a good source for a few different antioxidants such as lycopene, lutein, and zeaxanthin, all of which help fight off inflammation.
+It also fights oxidative stress and those free radicals that damage things like lipids, proteins, and nucleic acids.
 These antioxidants have also been found to be beneficial in combating illnesses like heart disease, strokes, and various types of cancers.

 Another bonus of having watermelon as a recovery food is the added effect of post-workout carbs.
-Depending on the type of training you employ, it will ultimately affect which energy system you use during workouts.
-That being said, often your body will start off using glucose, if anaerobic training, as the energy source until it is depleted.
+The type of training you do will ultimately affect which energy system you use during workouts.
+That being said, if anaerobic training, your body will often start off using glucose as the energy source until it is depleted.
 Post-workout carb replacement is great for reviving those levels.

 In general, and in moderation, watermelon is a great post-workout option.
-With its great benefits from hydration, electrolyte replenishment, amino acid, and antioxidant boosting, it can be the ideal way to recover and to raise your athletic performance.
+With its great benefits from hydration to electrolyte replenishment to amino acid and antioxidant boosting, it is an ideal way to recover and raise your athletic performance.
+It’s also just a good, tasty way to improve your health anyway, even if you don’t work out.
+Every time you run to the store, make sure watermelon on your list so you don’t miss out on the benefits.

 Read more